minprog/app-studio/info/10 Syllabus.md

-* Students wanting to learn iOS programming are encouraged to have a Mac (running OS 10.9) as well as an iPad, iPhone, or iPod touch; students wanting to learn Android can use any platform that Eclipse runs on and should have access to an Android phone or tablet.
+* Students wanting to learn iOS programming are encouraged to have a Mac (running OS 10.9) as well as an iPad, iPhone, or iPod touch; students wanting to learn Android can use any platform that Android Studio runs on and should have access to an Android phone or tablet.

 * Students are expected to attend all but one weekly workgroup sessions led by the course's instructor, where everyone will help each other to make sense of